ZetCode

 }

-The example writes the HTML page to src/main/resources/index.html file.
+This example saves the HTML page to src/main/resources/index.html.

 String fileName = "src/main/resources/index.html";